-Microsoft Entra February 15, 2023 2
+Microsoft Entra, Blog Posts February 15, 2023 8

-Why do we need to deal with unmanaged devices and what are my options to consider?
-As we all know, times are changing and employees are not working the same way they were doing some years ago.
-Employees are not always on the corporate network anymore, they are working with data in the cloud, are working from home, or even from personal (unmanaged) devices.
-If employees work from unmanaged devices we cannot expect those devices to be secure since we have no control over them.
-So how do we deal with those unmanaged devices accessing our corporate data on online services such as SharePoint Online, Microsoft Teams, Exchange Online and OneDrive?
-When dealing with this question there are multiple options to consider.
+Why do we need to deal with unmanaged devices, and what are my options?
+As we all know, times are changing, and employees are working in different ways than they did some years ago.
+Employees are only sometimes on the corporate network anymore; they work with data in the cloud, from home, or even from personal (unmanaged) devices.
+If employees work from unmanaged devices, we cannot expect them to be secure since we have no control over them.

-Lets start off with some basic licensing requirements;
+Let’s start with some basic licensing requirements:

-• Azure Active Directory Plan 1 license; for implementing Conditional Access policies.
+• Azure Active Directory Plan 1 license for implementing Conditional Access policies.

-• Microsoft Intune license; for managing corporate devices and compliance policies.
+• Microsoft Intune license for managing corporate devices and compliance policies.

 1. Go to Microsoft Entra admin center and navigate to Devices > All Devices.